How past presidents overcame challenging transitions

 Learn more about presidential transitions with episodes of Transition Lab and on our blog in A framework for presidential candidates during the COVID-19 pandemic and The lasting impacts of a presidential transition.

-This post is by Jake Satisky, an intern on the Partnership’s Communications team.
+Jake Satisky is a former intern on the Partnership’s Communications team.